Dyescape/Bungeekube/README.md

 ```

 ## Usage
-The plugin is designed to automatically find and register discovered fallback services into the running Bungeecord
+The plugin is designed to automatically find and register discovered fallback services into the running proxy
 instance.
 The configuration can be changed according to your needs and setup.
 See the below reference.
 ```yaml
 discovery: